 The first item listed above, wages and benefits is the lion’s share of the City budget.
 The heart of City operations and services is City staff.

-221109 - SPFD Breakdown
+231023 - SPFD Expense Breakdown

 This steady increase has enabled the City to remain competitive with respect to wages and benefits for City employees, and fully fund the City’s capital requirements each year.